tryggth/ngs-docker-action/README.md

 -->
 # `ngs-docker-action` GitHub Action

-Publishes Github Action event data to [Synadia][NGS].
+Publishes Github Action event data to [Synadia NGS](https://synadia.com/ngs).
 Subscribers can use the data for CI systems or general event processing.

 ## Table of Contents